kellsaro/kb_keycloak_dev/README.md

 - Go to `http://localhost:8080`and use user `admin` with password `admin`

 **Run directly using docker**
-- In the console type: `docker run TODO`
+- In the console type: `docker run -p 8080:8080 --detach --name kb_keycloak_dev kellsaro/kb_keycloak_dev:latest`